cqs-data61/DeepTaster/README.md

 Alternatively, if you want to run it step-by-step, you can run it in the following order.

+Note that you need to clairify the home directory path in the *DetectionClassifierGeneration.ipynb*, *Evaluation.ipynb*, *EvaluationAttackmodels.ipynb*, and *SImple_excution.ipynb*.

 ### Generate Classifier

 #### Step 0: Target model generation